 The first colony to withdraw government funding to denominational schools was South Australia in 1851.
 In that sense, the first complete alignment of publicly-assisted schools with non-denominational schools occurred in that colony.
 In the process, the idea of the independent school may have had its origins.
 New schools, mainly belonging to churches, were no longer dependent on government funding.

 The dominant definition of an Australian public school was set.
 A public school was a government school, controlled by a state department of education.
-At best clergy or lay church members for a short period once weekly might attend to instruct pupils.
+At best clergy or lay church members for a short period, usually once weekly might attend to instruct pupils on a voluntary basis.
 The curriculum over time became increasingly secular.
 Some common Christianity elements survived in public schools through the twentieth century.

 “Private“ schools in Australian history